Oszust-Industries/Oszust-OS-Storm-Eye/README.md

 ## Installation:

-Run the setup file, and the software will be installed for you.
+1. Run the setup file
+2. When asked, "Do you want to allow this app to make changes to your device," click Yes.
+3. Done.
+Enjoy!

 ## Requirements: